How to Evaluate AI Test Generation Tools: A Buyer's Guide

 Shiplight AI Team

-Updated on April 1, 2026
+Updated on May 16, 2026

 Shiplight AI Team

-Updated on April 1, 2026
+Updated on May 16, 2026

+Dozens of AI test generation tools now promise to generate end-to-end tests automatically.
+The claims are similar.
+The underlying approaches are not.
 Choosing the wrong tool creates compounding costs: vendor lock-in, test suites needing constant maintenance, or generated tests that miss critical business logic.
-This guide provides a seven-dimension evaluation checklist based on the criteria that matter in production, not in demos.
+This guide provides a seven-dimension eval checklist based on the criteria that matter in production, not in demos.

 The most important and most overlooked question: are the generated tests actually good?
+What to evaluate:

 Red flag: Tools that demo well on simple forms but produce shallow tests on complex workflows.
 Ask for tests against your own application.
 See our guide on what AI test generation involves.

 Generating tests is easy.
 Keeping them working as your application evolves is the real challenge.
+What to evaluate:

 Red flag: Tools that heal silently without an audit trail.